di/talks/pycaribbean_2019/talk.md

 TypeError: Must be str
 ```

+^ this works, but there's downsides

-^ downsides to this: more lines of code, slower
+^ more lines of code, slower

 ---